PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

     - Special: Additional features to make the system unique.
       - The enemy has a specific HP/counter bar where he takes damages from STRONG attacks.
       - When his defense is broken, either the monster cannot act next turn and/or his defense is lowered/
-      - He can retrieves his full weakness bar at next turn.
+      - He can retrieves his full weakness gauge at next turn.
   - Action Menu: Help the user creating a list of all the possible actions (attack, magic, object, etc...) that the player can do in battle.
     - Classic actions like "Attack", "Magic", "Special" and "Defend" represent default actions in the default action menu.
     - We can merge the "Magic" and "Special" actions together, and ignore the "Defend" action if we don't need it.